 Purdue University is the home of Anvil, a powerful new supercomputer that provides advanced computing capabilities to support a wide range of computational and data-intensive research spanning from traditional high-performance computing to modern artificial intelligence applications.

 Anvil is built in partnership with Dell and AMD and consists of 1,000 nodes with two 64-core AMD Epyc "Milan" processors each and will deliver over 1 billion CPU core hours to ACCESS each year, with a peak performance of 5.3 petaflops.
 Anvil's nodes are interconnected with 100 Gbps Mellanox HDR InfiniBand.
-The supercomputer ecosystem also includes 32 large memory nodes, each with 1 TB of RAM, and 16 nodes each with four NVIDIA A100 Tensor Core GPUs providing 1.5 PF of single-precision performance to support machine learning and artificial intelligence applications.
+The supercomputer ecosystem also includes 32 large memory nodes, each with 1 TB of RAM, 16 nodes each with four NVIDIA A100 Tensor Core GPUs providing 1.5 PF of single-precision performance, and 21 additional GPU nodes each equipped with four NVIDIA H100 Tensor Core GPUs, delivering over 5 PF of single-precision performance to support machine learning and artificial intelligence applications.

 Members get updates about announcements, events, and outages.